 Resilience: The Concept

 The concept here is very simple.
 For years, it was believed that when children were exposed to adversity or difficulty, they become overwhelmed.
-It was assumed that they would then go forth into life with a handicap that impaired them in their ability to cope with the everyday demands of living.
+It was assumed that they would then go forth into life with a handicap that impaired their ability to cope with the everyday demands of living.

 Resilience developed out of a line of research that began to look at how children appeared to “bounce back” from extreme adversity or tragedy.
 Over the years, researchers found that this was not unusual, but instead was a common occurrence.
 The data now argue that children (mostly) go forward to live healthy, productive lives, even after the most tragic childhood experiences.